betsyfox/BayesCapacity/README.md

 # BayesCapacity
-Bayesian models of capacity across trials
+R documentation and functions for Bayesian model of capacity across trials (time)